-This table describes the fees and expenses that you may pay if you buy and hold Service Shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold and sell Service Shares of the Fund.
 This table does not reflect the fees and expenses associated with any variable annuity contract or variable life insurance policy that uses the Fund as an investment option.
 Had those fees and expenses been included, overall fees and expenses would be higher.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)
+Annual Fund Operating Expenses

+(expenses that you pay each year as a percentage of the value of your investment)

+Service

 Management Fees 0.70%

 Distribution and Service (12b-1) Fees 0.25%

-Other Expenses 0.31%
+Other Expenses 0.38%

-Total Annual Fund Operating Expenses 1.26%
+Total Annual Fund Operating Expenses 1.33%

-Expense Limitation (0.20)%
+Expense Limitation 1 (0.27)%

 Total Annual Fund Operating Expenses After Expense Limitation 1.06%